gpariente/MakerMingle/README.md

 ## Overview

 Welcome to our DIY Forum project!
 This is a platform for DIY (Do it yourself) enthusiasts where you can explore various categories, view projects, add comments, and create new projects.
-The project is built using HTML, CSS, and JavaScript for the UI, and NestJS with MongoDB for the API.
+The project is built using HTML, CSS, and JavaScript with Tailwind CSS for styling in the UI, and NestJS with MongoDB for the API.

 ## Prerequisites